jpmens/mqttcollect/README.txt

 DESCRIPTION
        mqtt‐sys  is  an executable program which is used with collectd(1).
-It subscribes to the MQTT $SYS/# topic and/or any  number  of  topics  you specify, and prints values to stdout for collectd to process in an exec plugin block.
+It subscribes to the MQTT $SYS/# topic and/or to any number of topics  you specify, and prints values to stdout for collectd to process in an exec plugin block.

+       PUTVAL tiggr/mqtt‐sys/gauge‐clients.inactive 1430914033:0.00

    MQTT subscriptions
-       By default, mqtt‐sys subscribes to the $SYS/# topic tree of the	speci‐ fied  MQTT  broker, but any number of topic subscriptions can be set up using ‐t.
-Whether or not the payload of a received message is actually passed to collectd is defined by a metrics map which maps an MQTT topic name to a metric name with a particular type (and value).
-It  is  thus possible  that  mqtt‐sys is subscribed to a topic but doesn’t pass that to collectd.
+       By default, mqtt‐sys subscribes to the $SYS/# topic tree of the	speci‐ fied  MQTT  broker, but any number of topic subscriptions can be set up using the ‐toption.
+Whether or not the payload of a  received  message is  actually  passed to collectd is defined by a metrics map which maps an MQTT topic name to a metric name with  a  particular	type  and  its numeric	value.
+It  is therefore quite possible that mqtt‐sys is sub‐ scribed to a topic but doesn’t pass that to collectd.
+(This  is  known as a configuration error.)

    Metrics map
        The MQTT topic to collectd metrics mapping is configured through a met‐ rics file you provide.
 Lines which start with #	and  empty  lines  are ignored.
 All other lines must have three white‐space separated tokens.
        The metric name which is what is passed to collectd, the  type  of  the metric (from types.db), and the MQTT topic name.

        temp.living	  gauge   arduino/temp/celsius